RamuNalla/cs229-exercises/README.md

 ## 📬 Contact

-If you'd like to connect or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/) or open an issue.
+If you'd like to connect or collaborate, feel free to reach out to me on nallaramu4321@gmail.com or open an issue.

 ---